Russians control 80% of key Ukraine city, cut escape routes - NewsBreak

 Russians control 80% of key Ukraine city, cut escape routes

-LVIV, Ukraine (AP) — Russian troops control about 80% of the fiercely contested eastern Ukrainian city of Sievierodonetsk and have destroyed all three bridges leading out of it but Ukrainian authorities are still trying to evacuate the wounded, a regional official said Tuesday.
+LVIV, Ukraine — (AP) — Russian troops control about 80% of the fiercely contested eastern city of Sievierodonetsk and have destroyed all three bridges leading out of it but Ukrainians were still trying to evacuate the wounded, a regional official said Tuesday.

 In all, 70 civilians were evacuated from the Luhansk region in the last day, the governor said.